 October 08, 2021

 One of the four key components of Room to Read’s Girls’ Education Program is the development of critical life skills that help girls in and beyond the classroom.
-Our Life Skills Education Framework focuses on ten life skills, which fall under three key domains: self-awareness, self-efficacy, and social-awareness.
+Our Life Skills Education Framework focuses on 10 life skills, which fall under three key domains: self-awareness, self-efficacy and social awareness.

-The ten life skills outlined in the framework above will help girls stay in school, make responsible decisions, build healthy relationships, and achieve their goals.
+The 10 life skills outlined in the framework above will help girls stay in school, make responsible decisions, build healthy relationships and achieve their goals.
 Dive into each one below.

 2. Expressing and Managing Emotions: Expressing your emotions means you are able to share your feelings with others.
 When you express your emotions you are able to identify your feelings and understand how they impact your thoughts and behaviors.
 A girl who can express and manage her emotions can process challenging and difficult experiences in a healthy way.
 Topics include walking in other's shoes and understanding different perspectives.

 3. Empathy: Empathy is the ability to recognize the emotions that other people experience.
 When you are empathetic, you are able to imagine what someone else is experiencing so that you can be a compassionate listener.
 When a girl is empathetic she is less likely to show unkind behavior towards others because she would not want to make someone feel sad.
 Topics include showing empathy to family members.

 4. Self-Control: Having self-control means that you are able to control your emotions and behave appropriately in all situations, at school and at home.
 When you can control your behavior in a healthy way you are practicing self-control.
 Topics include refusal skills and navigating peer pressure.